Contact

 The commissions shall be governed by internal regulations approved by the Assembly, shall be presided over by a coordinator appointed by the Board of Directors and by a maximum of four members, proposed by the coordinator and approved by the Board of Directors.
 The Coordinator is responsible for the management of his/her committee.
 They shall hold office for three years, indicating in their appointment the year of termination of their assignment, and may be reelected or replaced at any time, by resignation or at the discretion of the Board of Directors.
 They must submit an annual report of their activities and may not sign any kind of agreements on behalf of the CIR without the approval of the Board of Directors or, if the latter deems it necessary, of the General Assembly.

-The Committees that at the discretion of their coordinator so require, may propose additional persons to perform specific tasks as collaborators, their appointment and duration shall be subject to the guidelines of the preceding paragraph.
+The Commissions that, at the discretion of their coordinator, deem it necessary may propose additional individuals to perform specific tasks as collaborators; their appointment and duration shall be subject to the guidelines of the preceding paragraph.

 The International Relations Commission shall advise the Board of Directors in this regard and, at its specific request, may represent the CIR before private or official international organizations.

-The Bylaws and Regulations Committee shall ensure compliance with these principles and evaluate possible modifications
+The Bylaws and Regulations Commission shall ensure compliance with these principles and evaluate possible modifications

 The Publications Commission will be in charge of disseminating the scientific production of the CIR members and the official information authorized by the Assembly and/or the Board of Directors, by means of the available magazines, bulletins or electronic media, for which purpose it will propose to the Board of Directors the pertinent mechanisms of action and will request the necessary budget.
 For its operation, the necessary committees may be formed, one for each publication.
 The Director of each committee shall hold the title of editor and the members may be designated as co-editors.